 The shorter length and more performance orientated outline of Osprey board will make it slightly easier to perform trickier manoeuvres on the wave face – such as 'cutting back' and 'pumping' to generate speed – than the Hold Fast.
 That said, it's still no Kelly Slater pro model and is designed primarily with beginners in mind, meaning a soft foam outer shell to inspire confidence in the water and plenty of volume so it easily catches waves with minimal paddling effort.
 The shorter size will make it more difficult for a heavier adult to master, but it’s a perfect choice for kids, teenagers or those of a slight build.
 Alternatively, it will make an extremely fun little board for those more experienced surfers looking for something cheap and easy to lug around during the crumbly summer months.

-This is a soft decked version of longboard legend Robert August’s hugely popular What I Ride board.
+Next up in our guide to the best surfboards for beginners is a soft decked version of longboard legend Robert August’s hugely popular What I Ride board.
 Unlike the standard model, this Softop version has a durable and slightly spongey deck which is easier on the knees and gives plenty of grip so doesn’t need to be waxed like a regular board.
 The soft EVA covering extends over the rails to reduce the likelihood of damage to anyone in its vicinity as well as protecting the surfboard itself.
 The base is finished with Surftech’s Tuflite epoxy construction which is renowned for being massively ding resistant too.

-At 22.5in wide by 3.2in thick, the 9-foot board is a touch wider and thicker than the standard epoxy version, but performs just as well as its hard-topped stablemate.
+At 22.5in wide by 3.2in thick, the 9ft board is a touch wider and thicker than the standard epoxy version, but performs just as well as its hard-topped stablemate.
 The board can catch the smallest ripple making it ideal for beginners, but can also handle itself in waves of more consequence too.
-A concave section under the nose will help experienced surfers to walk the board and hang a toe or ten over the front.
+A concave section under the nose will help experienced surfers to walk the board and hang a toe or 10 over the front.

 When you feeling like you can take your surfing to the next level, look no further than the Softech Flash.
 This short, fat performance board is perfect for those wanting to generate a bit more speed or tackle waves with steeper faces, as its stubby outline and increased rocker underneath are designed to do just that.
 Better still, it benefits from a proper FCS fin set-up, which means it has more drive and stability on the back foot, offering the rider the ability to carry out sharp turns and more explosive moves.
 It'll be a tough cookie to master for complete novices but an absolute barrel of laughs for those with some skills.
 Plus, it doesn't matter if you drive it into the beach or smash it into a rock because it's all soft and squishy.